rscott1691/rscott1691.github.io/_pages/about.md

 #H1 Overview
-Her is a short paragraph talking about myself.
+Here is a short paragraph talking about myself.